Cosmic Queries – Get Some Space

 That's not a good situation to be in.

-they're connected by some force and you can calculate what that force is and there's a distance from the center of the black hole where the tidal forces will be so great that it'll rip apart the molecules and the atoms of your solid block of steel yes that'll happen closer in than what would rip you apart yes but it'll still do still gonna happen It's still gonna happen.
+And there's a distance from the center of the black hole where the tidal forces will be so great that it'll rip apart the molecules and the atoms of your solid block of steel.

 the

-Does it, what is happening at that point since you have these streams of particles that are now just, they're not even particles.
+What is happening at that point since you have these streams of particles that are now just, they're not even particles, they are just particles.

 You say, where do they land?